jbk2/fakebook/SERVER_INFO.md

 - all server services are using same Cloudflare sourced SSL certificate.

 ## Variable Configuration
-- The following variables must be defined in a .env file on both:
-  - the host server ubuntu user's ~/ directory, and
+- The following variables must be defined in a .env file on the host server ubuntu user's ~/ directory.
-  - the /usr/local/bin/ directory (for the use of the dns-settings.sh script)

 In `.env`:
 | Variable                              | Description                                                                |